dDevusS/BomberMan/README.md

 You can see legend on left from field for remembering this commands.
 	If you want to exit from the game, don't worry, all your progress will be saved.

+## How to start

+   You should download only BomberMan.jar file and put "java -jar BomberMan.jar" at terminal that opens in directory of file.

 ### My goals of writing this projec

 - recall basic java syntax;